Delete your cache, history, and other browser data

 - Plug-in data: Any client-side data stored by plug-ins that use the NPAPI ClearSiteData API.

 - Cache: Text of webpages you've visited in Google Chrome is removed from your computer.
-Browsers store elements of webpages to speed up the loading of the webpage during your next visit.
+Browsers store parts of webpages to help them load faster during your next visit.

 - Form data: All your Autofill entries and records of text you've entered on web forms are deleted.